Last Updated on July 23, 2023

 Tel: (305) 673-1010

 You know a restaurant has to be special when it’s hidden behind high hedges and there are no signs advertising its presence.
 Casa Tua, where I was recently taken for a surprise birthday party, is that kind of place.
-Dine here and you’ll feel as if you’re dining in someone’s home, enjoying food and service that are both over-the-top.
+In fact, when you dine here you feel as if you’re dining in someone’s home, enjoying food and service that are both over-the-top.
 It’s not inexpensive but you’ll never forget this unique dining experience.

 A Unique Dining Experience On an Indian Reservation